 Not a big fan of opera, I found myself absolutely absorbed by one performance I saw some years ago at the Liceu.
 Located halfway down Las Ramblas, this opera place was completely burned down more that 20 years ago.
 The Barcelonians are proud that Liceu has been rebuilt with the same look and a great sound.

-So, as for some coming to Barcelona definitely means visiting the football stadium, for some others the visit to this magnificent theater can be a great option for the evening.
+So, as for some coming to Barcelona definitely means visiting the football stadium, for others the visit to this magnificent theater can be a great option for the evening.
 Check the website for both the shows and for some special visits to the “insides” of the theater – for general public and some even for architects that want to know the specifics of operations.